ACC Information

 8. See your high school counselor and obtain an updated schedule.
 Return any textbooks for the courses you withdrew from.

 **HIST 1302 students: HIST 1302 counts for your full year high school credit of US History.
 It is a high school requirement.
 The State of Texas mandates that students take the End-of-Course exam for this course.
 If you withdraw from that course at any time, you will NOT be able to take the EOC (STAAR) exam until you complete the high school and/or college course equivalent.
-If you took HIST 1302 in the summer, you will take the EOC for US History in the following December.
-For example, if you passed, with a grade "C" or higher, your HIST 1302 in the Summer of 2025, you will take the EOC in December 2025.
+If you took HIST 1302 in the summer, you will take the EOC for US History in December.
 The deadline to withdraw from a Spring 2026 course is April 27, which is AFTER the Spring EOC exam date.
 If you withdraw from this course, you will not take the EOC in Spring 2026.
+You will lose an ACC study period, be placed in an Akins ECHS history course (not Delta), and have to make up the other semester credit during the summer for high school credit.
+You may also be unable to retake any course in the Summer.
 If you ever need review materials for the US History STAAR, please see the modules.** Please note that Withdrawals may follow you after high school graduation.
 If you are withdrawing and/or failing a course that you need for high school credit, you may be placed in Akins ECHS courses to recover that credit.
 Students that do not follow the process, may receive a high school grade of "0%" as their course-equivalent grade.
-For specific "consequences of withdrawals," visit the ACC Withdrawals page.
+For specific "consequences of withdrawals," visit the ACC Withdrawals page

 *pending high school campus, district, and Austin Community College updates.